benatfroemming/benatfroemming/README.md

 # 💫 About Me:
-I'm currently a rising senior at the University of Minnesota Twin Cities majoring in Data Science.
+I'm currently a senior at the University of Minnesota Twin Cities majoring in Data Science.
 My interests include ML, AI, robotics, and AVs.

 # 💻 Tech Stack: